rkapl123/RAddin/docs/README.md

 - dir: the path where below files (scripts, args, results and diagrams) are stored.
 - script: full path of an executable script.
 - arg/arg[rc] (R input objects, txt files): R variable name and path/filename, where the (input) arguments are stored.
 For Rdotnet creation of the dataframe, if the definition type ends with "r", "c" or both, the input argument is assumed to contain (c)olumn names, (r)ow names or both.
 - res/rres (R output objects, txt files): R variable name and path/filename, where the (output) results are expected.
-If the definition type is rres, results are removed from excel before saving and rerunning the r script
+If the definition type is rres, results are removed from excel before saving and rerunning the R script
 - diag (R output diagrams, png format): path/filename, where (output) diagrams are expected.
 - scriptrng/scriptcell (R scripts directly within Excel): either ranges, where a script is stored (scriptrng) or directly as a cell value (text content or formula result) in the 2nd column (scriptcell)